Aurora (2019 film): Plot

-Aurora flees from a one-night stand and returns to the home of her alcoholic father Reijo.
+Aurora flees the morning after a one-night stand and returns to the home of her alcoholic father Reijo.
 A repossessor arrives to take pictures of the place, stating they were informed about the eviction months ago.
-Her father is in denial; Aurora wants to take flowers to her mother’s grave for her birthday.
-She takes him to rehab for the latest in a string of many 90-day stays.
-Meanwhile, Darian struggles to accommodate his young daughter at a refugee facility not meant for children.
-An employee, Tiina, takes them to her home, although her husband Juha objects.
+Her father is in denial; Aurora wants to take flowers to her mother's grave for her birthday.
+She takes him to rehabilitation for another 90-day stay.
+Meanwhile, Darian struggles to accommodate his young daughter Azar at a refugee facility not meant for children.
+A sympathetic employee, Tiina, takes them to her home, although her husband Juha objects.

-Facing possible homelessness, Aurora enjoys a wild night out with her friend and coworker Kinky.
-They consider possible money-making schemes — Aurora landing on giving colonics in Norway.
-Darian weighs possible methods to get asylum; Tiina suggests he finds a spouse.
-When Tiina realizes she has forgotten her anniversary with Juha, Darian offers to go for a walk to give them some privacy.
-Aurora and Darian run into each other a hot dog restaurant.
-Darian is short 50 cents, and a drunken Aurora spots him the cash.
-They get to talking; he shares he is considering killing himself to help get his daughter’s residency secured.
+Facing possible homelessness, Aurora enjoys a wild night out with her best friend and colleague Kinky.
+They consider possible money-making schemes — Aurora settling on giving colonics in Norway.
+Darian considers possible methods to get asylum; Tiina suggests he finds a spouse.
+When Tiina realises she has forgotten her anniversary with Juha, Darian offers to go for a walk to give them some privacy.
+Aurora and Darian run into each other a hot dog stand.
+Darian is short 50 cents, and an intoxicated Aurora spots him the cash.
+They get to talking; he shares he is considering killing himself to help get his daughter's residency secured.

 Aurora gets a temporary job supervising the cranky elderly woman Liisa.
 Meanwhile, Kinky is angry to learn that Aurora drunkenly applied for a loan so they can move to Norway.
 Aurora sees Darian again at the hot dog stand.
 He offers her 3000 EUR if she will help find him a wife.
-She turns him down and leaves, saying she is not the right person for the job.
+She turns him down and leaves.